The Lending and Secured Finance Review: Netherlands

 Outlook and conclusions

-In the Netherlands, there has been ongoing attention on the various ways to extend a company's lifecycle and make it more resilient during a downturn.
+In the Netherlands, there has been ongoing attention on the various ways to extend a company's life cycle and make it more resilient during a downturn.
 Various initiatives taken by both the EU and the Dutch legislature support this trend.
 Last year's adoption of the EU directive on restructuring and insolvency provides viable companies facing financial difficulties with an effective, national preventive restructuring framework.
+Most importantly, the WHOA entered into force on 1 January 2021.
+Further, the Dutch bill implementing the directive in the Dutch Bankruptcy Act was published for consultation on 2 April 2021.
 By using this framework, companies can avoid bankruptcy proceedings.
-The Directive's objective is similar to that of the bill providing for court confirmation of extrajudicial restructuring plans (CERP, or WHOA in Dutch).
-Currently, the bill on the new Dutch prepack and the related bill on the transfer of undertakings in bankruptcy proceedings are also being prepared.
-Each of these initiatives is likely to affect – and benefit – companies, starting this year.
+The Directive's objective is similar to that of the WHOA.
+Finally, the bill on the new Dutch prepack and the related bill on the transfer of undertakings in bankruptcy proceedings are also being prepared, but it is unclear when these will enter into force.
+Each of these initiatives is likely to affect – and benefit – companies in financial difficulties as a result of the covid-19 pandemic.

-What the exact impact of covid-19 on the loan finance market as it was prior to covid-19 (i.e., the low interest rate environment, the related decrease in banks' funding costs, lending at more competitive rates and conditions, more borrower friendly loan agreements and a gradual shift towards alternative ways of financing for corporate borrowers) remains to be seen.
+So far covid-19 has not had a real impact on the loan finance market (i.e., on the low interest rate environment, the related decrease in banks' funding costs, lending at more competitive rates and conditions, more borrower friendly loan agreements and a gradual shift towards alternative ways of financing for corporate borrowers).
 Dutch banks will need to handle the new situation and competition in the corporate finance market and adapt to the new regulatory requirements and their impact on their appetite for new lending as well as funding needs of corporate borrowers.
 In addition, the anticipated future decrease of the European Central Bank's quantitative easing and macroeconomic developments generally will determine lending and secured finance volumes and margins in the Dutch market for the near future.
-Though banks are still expected in the short term to retain a dominant position, it is therefore fair to say that the Dutch loan finance market will continue to be a market in motion.
+Though banks are still expected in the short term to retain a dominant position, it is, therefore, fair to say that the Dutch loan finance market will continue to be a market in motion.

-1 Menno Stoffer is a partner and Ryanne Kok is a senior associate at De Brauw Blackstone Westbroek.
+1 Menno Stoffer is a partner and Ryanne Elkerbout-Kok is a senior associate at De Brauw Blackstone Westbroek.